Smallpox and mpox vaccines: Canadian Immunization Guide

 Smallpox

-In the non-emergency situation (prior to the occurrence of a case of smallpox), pregnant women and pregnant individuals should not receive Sma vaccine unless it is felt that the benefits of immunization greatly outweigh the risks and sufficient VIG is available to treat complications should they arise.
+In the non-emergency situation (no cases of smallpox), pregnant women and pregnant individuals should not receive Sma vaccine unless it is felt that the benefits of immunization greatly outweigh the risks and sufficient VIG is available to treat complications should they arise.
 Sma vaccine is not known to cause congenital malformations, but can very rarely lead to fetal vaccinia after primary immunization during pregnancy, resulting in stillbirth or neonatal death.
-However, in an emergency situation, if smallpox cases occurred and a real risk of infection existed, there would be no absolute contraindications to immunization.
+However, in the emergency situation of a case of smallpox and a real risk of infection, there are no absolute contraindications to immunization.

 Mpox